JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 ### cartesian coordinates

-In contrast to the matrix row/column index convention, cartesian coordinates label the horizontal and vertical dimensions `x` and `y` respectively.
+In contrast to the matrix row/column index convention, cartesian coordinates label the horizontal and vertical dimensions `x` and `y`, respectively.
 Referencing positions in the 2D plane is done using ordered two-tuples `(x,y)`, where `x` is conventionally the left-index and `y` is the right-index.
 Using cartesian coordinates, varying